Making progress, sure and steady

-Finally (this is a couple days ago) I decide to check it out.
-Inside, the place is well-appointed but unassuming—
+Finally (this is a couple of days ago) I decide to check it out.
+Inside, the place is well-appointed but unassuming —

-Now: back when I lived in the Richmond, the neighborhood that mirrors the Sunset on the north side of Golden Gate Park—
+Back when I lived in the Richmond, the neighborhood that mirrors the Sunset on the north side of Golden Gate Park —

 So we catch up.
 I explain to Andy that the story I started in his cafe has turned into a novel, coming in October.
 Andy explains that he still runs the cafe in the Richmond; this is his second location, and he just opened it last week.
 I buy a coffee and a bagel (same coffee, same bagels) and I sit down to work and write.

-Two not-quite-friends meet again after a couple of years.
+Two not-quite-friends meet again after a gap of years.
 Neither of them is like, transformed.
 In fact, they’re both doing basically the same thing they were doing before.
 But neither is the same, either.
-Both have made progress, each in their own way—
+Both have made progress, each in their own way —

 I’m typing this, right now, in the new Cafe La Flore.
 It’s my third visit in as many days.
-My bag is tucked under my table; I’m on my way out of the Sunset.
-But before I leave, I’m going to give Andy a galley, wish him the best in this new neighborhood—
+My bag is tucked under the table; I’m on my way out of the Sunset now.
+But before I leave, I’m going to give Andy a galley, wish him the best in this new neighborhood, and promise to return.

 May 2012, San Francisco